anish9208/twitter-reply-api/README.md

 each  object contain following  information

 key : paraent_tweet_text = text  of  the  tweet  among  those  15  top  tweet  for  that  query

+key  tweet_id : id  for  that  tweet

+key  reply  :  array  of  tweet  which  are replies  of respective  parent  tweet